Meet the Team

 Macky is serving as assistant to Fr.
 Emmanuel Katongole, and as recording secretary to the BLI board.
 Retired, she comes to BLI with years of experience in office management and bookkeeping.
 She served for 10 years as the program coordinator for 20 Liters, a water organization in Rwanda that she and her husband Bob were instrumental in founding.

 Emma is a recent Notre Dame graduate who is assisting BLI in its communications efforts.
 Over the past few years, she has spent time in both Uganda and Rwanda, studying and living with the communities there.
-Currently, she works in an immigration legal services center in Brooklyn.
+She resides in New York City and works in health law at a civil legal aid organization.

 Father James Kabonghe